harsha891/CSharp_basics/README.md

 Enjoy the film

-### Project Structure
+### Q2: Exam Scores and Degree Classifications Application

+This application takes a candidate's exam score as input and determines their degree classification based on the score.

+#### Features

+- Prompt the user to enter exam scores.
+- Validate the score to ensure it is within the range of 0 to 100.
+- Display appropriate messages based on the score, indicating if the candidate failed, can be compensated, or achieved a certain degree classification.

+#### Concepts Used

+- **Console Input/Output**: Uses `Console.ReadLine` to read input from the user and `Console.WriteLine` to display messages.
+- **Conditional Statements**: Employs `if-else` statements to evaluate the input score and determine the corresponding degree classification.
+- **Data Validation**: Checks if the input score is within the valid range (0 to 100) and handles invalid inputs gracefully.
+- **Parsing Input**: Uses `int.Parse` to convert the input string to an integer for score evaluation.

+#### Example Usage

+Enter candidate marks: 65
+Candidate passed in upper second class degree - II(i)

+### Q3: Cinema Selection with Validation Application

+This application allows users to select from a predefined list of movies, validates their age, and checks the validity of the movie number and age entered.

+#### Features

+- Display a list of currently showing movies with their ratings.
+- Prompt the user to select a movie and enter their age.
+- Validate user age against the movie rating to determine access.
+- Validate the movie number and age to ensure valid inputs.
+- Provide appropriate messages based on age validation.
+- Support for processing multiple customers.

+#### Concepts Used

+- **Console Input/Output**: Uses `Console.ReadLine` to read user input and `Console.WriteLine` to display messages.
+- **Loops**: Uses `do-while` loops to handle multiple customers and validate inputs.
+- **Conditional Statements**: Utilizes `switch` and `if-else` statements to handle movie selection and age validation.
-- **Program.cs**: Main program file containing the logic for the cinema selection and age validation.
+- **Data Validation**: Ensures that user inputs for movie selection and age are valid.

-### Prerequisites

-- .NET Framework 4.7.2

-### Running the Application

-1. Build the project using Visual Studio.
-2. Execute the `Q1.exe` file from the `bin/Debug` directory.
+#### Example Usage

+Welcome to our Multiplex
+We are presently showing:
+1. Rush (15)
+2. How I Live Now (15)
+3. Thor: The Dark World (12A)
+4. Filth (18)
+5. Planes (U)
+Enter the number of the film you wish to see: 3
+Enter your age: 14
-Enjoy the cinema selection experience!
+Enjoy the film

-# Q7 (Cinema Entry Application)

-## Overview
+Another Customer?
+Y or N : Y

+We are presently showing:
+1. Rush (15)
+2. How I Live Now (15)
+3. Thor: The Dark World (12A)
+4. Filth (18)
+5. Planes (U)
+Enter the number of the film you wish to see: 1
+Enter your age: 14
+Access denied – you are too young

+Another Customer?
+Y or N : N

+### Q7: Cinema Entry Application

-This application is a console-based cinema ticketing system that allows users to input movie names with ratings and validates customer age for movie access.
-It is designed to simulate the process of checking if a customer is old enough to watch a particular film based on its rating.
+This application allows users to input movie names with ratings and validates customer age for movie access.

-### Features
+#### Features

 - Input and validate movie names with ratings (U, 12, 12A, 15, 18).
 - Display the list of currently showing movies.
 - Validate user age against the movie rating to determine access.
 - Support for processing multiple customers.

-### How to Use

-1. Enter movie names with appropriate ratings when prompted.
-2. Select a movie number from the list.
+#### Concepts Used

+- **Console Input/Output**: Uses `Console.ReadLine` to read user input and `Console.WriteLine` to display messages.
+- **Arrays**: Utilizes arrays to store and display the list of movies and their ratings.
+- **Loops**: Uses `do-while` and `for` loops to handle multiple customers and validate inputs.
+- **Conditional Statements**: Employs `if-else` statements to validate movie ratings and customer age.

+#### Example Usage

+Welcome to our Multiplex
+Enter name for film for number 1 : Movie1 (15)
+Enter name for film for number 2 : Movie2 (12)
+Enter name for film for number 3 : Movie3 (18)
+Enter name for film for number 4 : Movie4 (U)
+Enter name for film for number 5 : Movie5 (12A)

+We are presently showing:
+1. Movie1 (15)
+2. Movie2 (12)
+3. Movie3 (18)
+4. Movie4 (U)
+5. Movie5 (12A)

+Enter the number of the film you wish to see: 1
+Enter your age: 14
+Access denied – you are too young

+Another Customer?
+Y or N : Y

+We are presently showing:
+1. Movie1 (15)
+2. Movie2 (12)
+3. Movie3 (18)
+4. Movie4 (U)
+5. Movie5 (12A)

-3. Enter the age of the customer to check if they can watch the selected movie.
+Enter the number of the film you wish to see: 4
-4. Option to check access for additional customers.
+Enter your age: 5
+Enjoy the film

+Another Customer?
+Y or N : N

-### Project Structure
+## Project Structure

-- **Q7**: Main project directory containing source code and configuration files.
+- **Q1**: Contains the cinema selection application.
+  - **Program.cs**: Main program file for cinema selection.
-- **bin/Debug**: Directory containing the compiled executable and associated files.
+- **Q2**: Contains the exam scores and degree classifications application.
+  - **Program.cs**: Main program file for exam scores.
+- **Q3**: Contains the cinema selection with validation application.
+  - **Program.cs**: Main program file for cinema selection with validation.
+- **Q7**: Contains the cinema entry application.
+  - **Program.cs**: Main program file for cinema entry.

-### Prerequisites
+## Prerequisites

 - .NET Framework 4.7.2

-### Running the Application
+## Running the Applications

-1. Build the project using Visual Studio.
+1. Build the projects using Visual Studio.
-2. Execute the `Q7.exe` file from the `bin/Debug` directory.
+2. Execute the respective `.exe` files from the `bin/Debug` directory.

-Enjoy the simulation of a cinema ticketing experience!
+Enjoy the simulations of cinema ticketing and degree classification experiences!